Nikolas-Vardeberg/nextjs-hackathon/README.md

 [Read husky docs here.](https://typicode.github.io/husky/)

 These checks are ran again in the github actions, so skipping them will be visible in the build.

+## ENV setup

+Copy `.example.local` and rename it to `.env.local` Update the file with the values.
+The same values must be in the Vercel app